| Workshop by Shopsmithtom | posted 990 days ago | 1138 reads | 0 times favorited | 15 comments | ![]() |

-Well, it’s time to post a couple pics of my shop…actually of the machines, since they make up the substantial part of my shop.
+Well, it's time to post a couple pics of my shop and of the Shopmiith machines, since they make up the substantial part of my shop.
 The workshop area itself is in my basement and takes up about a 12×16 foot area.
 The shopsmiths give me the ability to have more tool capability in a small area.
-With them I have: table saw, shaper, drill press, lathe, 12” disc sander, drum sander, jig saw, bandsaw, and horizontal boring machine, but that’s not why I use them.
+With them I have: table saw, shaper, drill press, lathe, 12" disc sander, drum sander, jig saw, bandsaw, belt sander, and horizontal boring machine, but that's not why I use them.

 I use them instead of separate tools (which I have used, incidentally) because I grew up with the “smith” and it’s simply been a part of my woodworking life from the start.

-Smith # 2 is my “low speed” machine with an infinite speed range of about 600 rpm – 6500 rpm, but I use it between about 600 and 1500 rpm for the sanding, bandsaw, jig saw, drill press, and horizontal boring.
+10ER # 2 is my "low speed" machine with an infinite speed range of about 600 rpm - 6500 rpm, but I use it between about 600 and 1500 rpm for the disk sander and the lathe.
 I bought it as a couple of boxes of rusty parts & restored it.

 Even on these 55 year old machines, it only takes 1 to 2 minutes to change over to a